-A warm welcome to Slip End Lower School’s website.
+A warm welcome to Slip End Village School’s website.
 We hope that you find the information on these pages useful and discover what makes Slip End a unique place where children are able to learn, grow and flourish.

 In 2010, Slip End received the Ofsted grading of ‘Outstanding’ and we are still very proud of this achievement today.

 We would be delighted to share more of our school’s life and learning with you so please consider arranging a visit to come and see us.
 You would be more than welcome.